bitovi/academy/src/technology-consulting/5-communication.md

 - Develop organizational awareness to identify who needs to be informed.
 - Practice compassionate empathy by taking thoughtful actions to help others.

-Active Listening

-- Avoid interrupting and encourage others to share by paraphrasing or summarizing.
-- Use techniques like mirroring and labeling to uncover unspoken concerns and reduce ambiguity.

-Building Strong Social Communication Skills

-- Avoid unintended negativity, sarcasm, or passive-aggressive remarks.
-- Ask clarifying questions and encourage collaboration to reduce ambiguity.
-- Be mindful of cultural differences, tone, and body language.

-Business Writing

-- Write with clarity and specify clear actions and deadlines.
-- Avoid assuming shared context—be concise but thorough.
-- Eliminate emotionally charged language from written communication.
+Communication planning

+- State expectations explicitly and determine the purpose and audience of your communication.

 Effectively Using Tools to Enhance Communication

 - Use Grammarly to catch errors, but review AI-generated content before sending.
 - Use LLMs for brainstorming, creating visual aids, or gathering feedback.
 - Be transparent about AI usage in your communication process.

+Business Writing

+- Write with clarity and specify clear actions and deadlines.
+- Avoid assuming shared context — be concise but thorough.
+- Eliminate emotionally charged language from written communication.

+Professional communication

+- Use inclusive language, show compassion, and stay open-minded.
+- Make observable progress and communicate updates before being asked.
+- Ask clarifying questions and encourage collaboration to reduce ambiguity.

+Active Listening

+- Avoid interrupting and encourage others to share by paraphrasing or summarizing.
+- Use techniques like mirroring and labeling to uncover unspoken concerns and reduce ambiguity.

+Communication Styles: Understanding Ourselves

+- Identify tendencies that may come across as unprofessional.
+- Recognize when you’re too task-focused and need to communicate proactively.
+- Understand how your style might be misinterpreted.

+Communication Styles: Understanding Others

+- Learn how others’ communication styles may seem unprofessional but are not intentional.
+- Anticipate others’ needs and communicate in a way that works best for them.
+- Be aware of differences in style to avoid misunderstandings.

+Communication Styles: Adapting to Others

+- Tailor your communication to be more effective for different styles.
+- Recognize and meet the frequency or type of communication others need.
+- Adjust your style to create clarity and professionalism for others.

 Effectively Communicating Over Chat